 No income will be recognized by an option holder at the time a non-qualified stock option is granted.
 Ordinary income generally will be recognized by an option holder at the time a non-qualified stock option is exercised, in an amount equal to the excess of the fair market value of the underlying common stock on the exercise date over the exercise price.
 The Company generally will be entitled to a deduction for federal income tax purposes in the same amount as the amount included in ordinary income by the option holder with respect to a non-qualified stock option.
 Gain or loss on a subsequent sale or other disposition of the shares acquired upon the exercise of a non-qualified stock option will be measured by the difference between the amount realized on the disposition and the tax basis of such shares, and generally will be long-term or short-term capital gain, depending on the holding period involved.
-The tax basis of the shares acquired upon the exercise of any non-qualified stock option will be equal to the sum of the exercise price of the non-qualified stock option and the amount included in income with respect to the option.
+The tax basis of the shares acquired upon the exercise price dupon the exercise price of the non-qualified stock option and the amount included in income with respect to the option.
 If exercise of an option is permitted other than by cash payment of the exercise price, various special tax rules may apply.